Why Asutra magnesium?

 Should I wash off magnesium oil after applying it?

-It’s not necessary, but it’s up to you!
+We recommend washing your hands after applying and avoiding contact with eyes and mucus membranes.
+It’s not necessary to wash off elsewhere, but it’s up to you!
 If you prefer to wash the magnesium oil off, wait at least 10 minutes to allow the magnesium to fully absorb.

 Can magnesium oil be used as a mouthwash?